Voyent/bridgeit.js/docs/bridgeit-auth-service.md

 #### Return value

-Promise with the following argument:
+Promise with the access token and expires_in values in the following format:

 ```javascript
 {